 Healthcare is a superior good

-First and foremost, it’s important to understand that health care is a superior good, i.e., as people get wealthier they spend an increasing share of their consumption on health care.
+First and foremost, it’s important to understand that health care is a superior good, i.e., as countries get wealthier they spend an increasing share of their consumption (or income) on health care.
 I am certainly not the first person to point this out and, in fact, it has been well documented by others, but this tends to get swept under the rug or seriously downplayed when the issue of US healthcare spending comes up.

 Academic economists have even pointed this out vis-a-vis GDP: